jyutzler/Bridge-Systems/system.md

    * 19-24 HCP: 3NT

 ### Unusual 2NT
-A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
+A jump overcall of 2NT promises at least 5–5 in the lower two unbid suits.
-(It may show 4-5-2-2 distribution but in that case it should be a king stronger.)

-(1♦) - 2NT = hearts and clubs
+(1♦) - 2NT: hearts and clubs

 The strength is either weak or very strong/distributional.
-(Any subsequent bid by the cuebidder shows extra strength or distribution.)
+(Any subsequent bid by the overcaller shows extra strength or distribution.)

-With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.
+Responses:
+   * Cheapest in either suit: to play
+   * Jump in minor: invitational
+   * Cue: invitational in a major only
+   * 4th suit: natural, sign-off
+   * Game in major: to play

 Note: Unusual 2NT may be off in the reopening seat (see NT Overcalls above).

 ### Unusual 4NT
 In a highly competitive auction, 4NT is also unusual.

-Over an opening 4♠ bid, 4NT is takeout.
+Over an opening 4♠ bid, 4NT is takeout with at least two places to play.
 ### Michaels Cuebid
 A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).